samsonjs/NorthWatcher/Readme.md

 Node nerd?
 It's just an `npm i --global northwatcher` away.
 Otherwise you'll need to [install node and npm](https://gist.github.com/579814) and then run the aforementioned command.

+Once it's installed just run `northwatcher` from the command line.
+It does not daemonize itself, it only logs to stdout, and it doesn't run at startup.
+It's barely beyond "hack" status.

 Licensing
 =========